Sportsground facilities are listed in alphabetical order.

 This ia a developing reserve administered by the Whangaruru Community and Sport Trust.
 Currently a single rugby field, small club building and changing facilities are on the reserve, and development of restoration planting and walking tracks is under way.
 There is also a rubbish transfer station, and sewerage treatment plant on the reserve as well as a large area of pine plantation, so public access is restricted in certain areas.

 Set in the commercial part of Whangarei City, Okara Park boasts 2 of the district's regional facilities.
-The Northland Events Centre is a new venue which replaces the old rugby stadium has a grandstand, enclosed ground, first class natural turf pitch, embankment seating, and conference facilities.
+The Northland Events Centre (Toll Stadium) has a grandstand, enclosed ground, first class natural turf pitch, embankment seating, and conference facilities.

-Next to the events centre is the recently completed Cobham Oval cricket ground.
-This facility hosts first class matches, and is currently being assessed for international match suitability.
+Cobham Oval, next to the events centre, hosts international and first class cricket matches.
 The headquarters of Northland Cricket is in the Spire Pavilion, adjacent to the indoor cricket building.
 Terraced grounds provide elevated seating for spectators.

 Parking is available for both facilities in a large off street carpark.